QueenOfBirbs/team-profile-homework/README.md

 ---NOTES---
-I FIGURED IT OUT!! i think i was just in a funk that week a my brain wasn't processing it correctly. photos of the hw are in the finished folder link to video of demo: https://drive.google.com/file/d/1Kl2M0k12Ln84u_jB-h1K_-EIRfEVx83S/view?usp=sharing i messed around with the save options so there's also a version of the demo in finished please tell me what you think and if one is more clear than the other!
+I FIGURED IT OUT!! i think i was just in a funk that week a my brain wasn't processing it correctly. photos of the hw are in the finished folder link to video of demo: https://drive.google.com/file/d/1kCYx4nvaGmYEy2LHGPoxiw9VKj-3pMKL/view?usp=sharing i messed around with the save options so this is a differen save version than last hw that needed a demo please tell me what you think and if one is more clear than the other!